Tickets

 1818 Guesthouse

-Highland’s new interior exhibits are designed as a self-guided experience that weaves the story of Highland’s free and enslaved residents into the same narrative.
+Highland’s new interior exhibits are designed as a self-paced experience that weaves the story of Highland’s free and enslaved residents into the same narratives.
 Focusing on Monroe’s presidential years, the exhibits show how Highland is a lens for understanding early American history and its present-day legacies.
-Feel free to explore the Guesthouse, as well as Highland’s exterior spaces, at your own pace.
+A guide will be present in the interior spaces for questions and conversation.

 Exploration of Outdoor Spaces